 HOW TO ENJOY CHESTNUTS.

-- Add roasted chestnuts to a wild mushroom risotto made from roasted buckwheat or brown rice and finish off liberally with fine grated parmesan.
+Add roasted chestnuts to a wild mushroom risotto made from roasted buckwheat or brown rice and finish off liberally with finely grated parmesan.